Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 Per-source length limits mean a single 500-page document may be truncated or chunked automatically.
 For very long single documents, Claude.ai Pro with its 1M-token context window is a better choice.

-5-source literature review - NotebookLM
+5-source literature review, NotebookLM summary

-Is NotebookLM free?
+Q.01Is NotebookLM free?

 Yes.
-NotebookLM's base tier as of April 2026 includes: 100 notebooks per account, 50 sources per notebook, 50 chat queries per day, 3 audio overviews (Deep Dives) per day, and 3 video overviews per day.
+NotebookLM's base tier as of April 2026 includes 100 notebooks per account, 50 sources per notebook, 50 chat queries per day, 3 audio overviews (Deep Dives) per day, and 3 video overviews per day.
 This is genuinely generous and covers most individual use cases without any payment.
-Google One AI Premium ($19.99/mo) and Google Workspace add-ons provide higher limits and additional features.
+Google One AI Premium and Google Workspace add-ons provide higher limits and additional features.

-Is NotebookLM HIPAA compliant?
+Q.02Is NotebookLM HIPAA compliant?

 NotebookLM's consumer tier (free and Google One AI Premium) does not include a Business Associate Agreement (BAA) and is not appropriate for documents containing protected health information (PHI).
-Google Workspace's NotebookLM Plus for Enterprise may include BAA options depending on your Workspace agreement - verify directly with your Google Workspace admin.
+Google Workspace's NotebookLM Plus for Enterprise may include BAA options depending on your Workspace agreement; verify directly with your Google Workspace admin.
 Do not upload patient data, clinical notes, or any PHI to the consumer version of NotebookLM.

-Is NotebookLM better than ChatGPT for summarizing documents?
+Q.03Is NotebookLM better than ChatGPT for summarizing documents?

-Are my documents used to train Google's AI models?
+Q.04Are my documents used to train Google's AI models?

 Per Google's stated terms as of April 2026: content you upload to NotebookLM is not used to train Google's AI models.
 Your notebooks are private by default and not visible to other users.
 Google processes your content to provide the NotebookLM service, including the AI responses, but states that this processing is not for model training.
 For enterprise use, Google Workspace's data processing addendum provides contractual protections.
 Always verify current terms at notebooklm.google.com before uploading sensitive documents.

-What are NotebookLM's limitations?
+Q.05What are NotebookLM's limitations?